 What is the pelvic bacterial infection that causes PID?

-The bacteria infection that cause PID are gonorrhea and chlamydia.
-They cause 90 percent of the PID in women.
-Bacterial vaginosis can also cause PID.
+The bacteria infection that cause PID are gonorrhea and chlamydia, but they do not cause all PID in women.
+BV can also be involved.

 Now its your turn to tell us your PID symptoms.
 Do you experience pain or abnormal discharge.
 Share your experiences and questions.